-- The virus spreads when you have contact with an infected person’s blood.
+- The virus spreads when you have contact with an infected person’s blood or body fluid.

 - You may not have any symptoms for years.

-- The risk of liver cancer is higher in people with hepatitis C.
+- The risk for liver cancer is higher in people with hepatitis C.

 - Before your visit, write down questions you want answered.